Playbook Theme: Demand Notifications

 - Assign a Name to the variation that describes the content (for example, Urgency).
 This name is shown in the reports and enables you to distinguish between the success of one variation over another.

 - Every Dynamic Yield template is comprised of variables to enable you to make changes without a developer’s intervention.
 Customize the variable fields according to your preferences.
 Make sure your content corresponds to the selected targeting rule.
-Meaning, if you chose to target according to product views, make sure your product performance and the notification text relate to views as well.
+So, if you decide to target according to product views, make sure your product performance and the notification text relate to views as well.

 - Click Save Variation.